How to Add Text to Multiple Cells in Excel (10 Methods)

 How to Add Text to Multiple Cells in Excel Utilizing Find and Replace Feature

-• It returns us to the Find and Replace dialog box again.
+• You’ll be returned to the Find and Replace dialog box.

 How to Add Text to Multiple Cells in Excel Utilizing Find and Replace Feature

-Thus, we’ve successfully added a text TRUE at the end of the text string in each cell.
+As a result, the text TRUE will be added at the end of the text string in each cell.

 Utilizing Find and Replace Feature